Wolgast

-Wolgast (/de/) is a town in the district of Vorpommern-Greifswald, in Mecklenburg-Vorpommern, Germany.
-It is situated on the bank of the river (or strait) Peenestrom, vis-a-vis the island of Usedom on the Baltic coast that can be accessed by road and railway via a movable bascule bridge (Blaues Wunder).
-In December 2004, the town had a population of 12,725.
+Wolgast (Note: /de/) is a town in the district of Vorpommern-Greifswald, in Mecklenburg-Vorpommern, Germany.
+It is situated on the Peenestrom, facing the island of Usedom, with access to the Baltic Sea by road and railway via a movable bascule bridge known as the Blaues Wunder.
+As of December 2024, the town had a population of around 12,000.